Bachelor of Medical Radiation

 You'll study a general introduction to the practice and physical principles of clinical nuclear medicine, radiation therapy, and medical imaging.

-Common courses include anatomy and physiology, technology and physics of medical radiations, and an introduction to research and the professional streams of medical radiations practice.
+Common subjects include anatomy and physiology, communication and professional practice, and an introduction to physics and the professional streams of medical radiations practice.

-The second semester courses focus on your area of specialisation and you’ll undertake your first clinical placement.
+The second semester subjects focus on anatomy and physiology, imaging anatomy and physics, and you'll undertake your first clinical placement in your enrolled profession.

 Years 2 and 3

-The third year is designed to explore the complementary nature of the medical radiations disciplines.
-You’ll examine techniques and case studies that highlight the multidisciplinary approach to diagnosis and treatment, as well as future directions and advancements in technology occurring within the profession You'll also learn the specialised areas of CT, MRI and ultrasound.
+The third year is designed to explore the complementary nature of the medical radiation disciplines.
+You’ll examine techniques and case studies that highlight the multidisciplinary approach to diagnosis and treatment, and future directions and advancements in technology occurring within the profession.

 Course structure